-Election Officer Training
+Election Officer FAQ

 If you realize it while the person is still standing there, ask the person to sign in the correct location.
 Make note of the error in the Sheriff’s Report.
 Do not make notes or draw arrows on the Roster Book.